apache/buildstream-site/content/pages/buildbox_installation.md

     :::shell
     sudo apt install cmake uuid-dev libssl-dev \
         libprotobuf-dev protobuf-compiler libgrpc++-dev protobuf-compiler-grpc

-On Debian 9 the stretch-backports repository is required for protobuf and gRPC.

 On Ubuntu 18.04 LTS protobuf and gRPC have to be built from source.